> GPS Information

 (Adapted from walkhighlands.co.uk)

-Both stand-alone GPS devices, and smartphones with GPS technology, work by receiving signals from a series of satellites set up by the US military.
+Both stand-alone GPS devices, and smartphones with GPS technology, work by receiving signals from a series of satellites.
 The GPS receiver in your mobile device compares the very precise time signals it receives from the satellites with its internal clock.
 Knowing the location of the satellites, the speed the radio signal travels at (speed of light) and when the signals were sent and received, your device can calculate your distance from each satellite, and thereby determine your longitude, latitude and altitude.

 What does GPS actually do?